 Use a strong lighting source, and buy the belt at an appliance parts store.
 Shop around - I did not buy the $33 one, but found one for $20 in a closer location.
 After exposing the innards, I realized it was no more difficult than replacing a vacuum cleaner belt.
 Just more time-consuming.
 In the end, I was very pressed for time and phoned a repair person. (no, not Sears!)
 Their estimate was 1/3 of the estimate from the first place.
 The time spent on my job was less because I'd already dismantled the dryer.

 So I combined DIY and an good repairperson.
 I learned something, too: older dryers, like our 30 year old dryer, have metal parts that don't wear out easily.
 Newer dryers have plastic parts that wear out in 5 years, requiring a service call.
 So, look on Craigslist or other swapping sites (freecycle, etc) for old dryers that are free.
 I learned that dryers, despite all the bells and whistles, well there is not a whole lot of difference, but a new dryer can cost over $1K!

-By Mary from Kensington, Maryland
+By mary knight from Kensington, Maryland

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.